 If you puddle in your cabbages well at planting, they will need little water.
 In prolonged dry spells, a thorough soak every 10 days will be enough.
 When the heads begin to form, generous watering will greatly improve head size.
 Feed summer and winter cabbages with a high-nitrogen fertiliser before they get too big.

-Cabbage caterpillars: A number of caterpillars will feed on cabbages, but the most common are those of cabbage white butterflies.
+Caterpillars: A number of caterpillars will feed on brassicas, but the most common are those of cabbage white butterflies.
 You will usually see the caterpillars, if not, you will see the holes they make in the leaves.
 They will also bore into the heart of cabbages.

 Remedy: In mild attacks, or if you have only a few plants, you may be able to pick the caterpillars off.
-You can spray with pyrethrum or bifenthrin.
-But the best way is to prevent the butterflies laying eggs in the first place by covering the cabbages with fine netting, such as Enviromesh.
+Insect-proof mesh or fine netting (5-7mm mesh) can prevent egg-laying.

 Nigel Slater offers up this garlic, ginger and spring onion that come together in this Thai-style brassica stir-fry.

-Kilaxy:This summer cabbage has good club-root resistance and has tasty firm, compact heads ready from late summer to autumn.
+Kilaxy:This summer cabbage has good club root resistance and has tasty firm, compact heads ready from late summer to autumn.